-The Improvement Activities Performance Category is a new concept introduced by MIPS reporting and rewards eligible clinicians for participating in activities related to their patient population.
+The Improvement Activities Performance Category rewards eligible clinicians for participating in predetermined activities aimed at improving quality of care.
 Clinicians and groups can choose to participate in activities most relevant to both their practice and patient population.

-2018 is the first performance year that Cost will be a weighted category for participant's MIPS final score.
-The Cost category score will be the average performance score for the Medicare Spending Per Beneficiary (MSPB) measure and the Total per Capita Cost measure.
-Both Cost measures are automatically captured through administrative claims.
+2020 is the third performance year that Cost will be a weighted category for a participant's MIPS final score.
+The Cost category score will be the average performance score for the Medicare Spending Per Beneficiary (MSPB) measure, the Total per Capita Cost measure, and eighteen (10 new measures!) episode based measures (when applicable).
+All Cost measures are automatically captured through administrative claims.

 Step 5 : Get Started with MIPSPRO

 Under MIPS, performance matters!
 It's no longer enough to just report quality data.
-In 2018, CMS penalties and incentives will reach 5% and although Medicare quality reporting is complicated, MIPSPRO makes the reporting process easy with an intuitive system and a quality reporting team to guide you through the MIPS reporting process and to success!
+In 2020, CMS penalties and incentives will reach 9%.
+Medicare quality reporting is complicated, but MIPSPRO makes the reporting process easy.
+Our intuitive system and quality reporting team will guide you through the MIPS reporting process and to success!